nvaccess/nvda/user_docs/en/userGuide.md

 Key: `NVDA+alt+t`

-This setting allows you to select between the available braille modes.
+This option allows you to select between the available braille modes.

+Currently, two braille modes are supported, "follow cursors" and "display speech output".

+When follow cursors is selected, the braille display will follow either the system focus/caret or the navigator object/review cursor, depending on what braille is tethered to.

+When display speech output is selected, the braille display will show what NVDA speaks, or would have spoken if speech mode was set to "talk"

 | . {.hideHeaderRow} |.|
 |---|---|